 );

-Note in particular the allowEmpty key in the 'dob' array which allows the field to be empty.
+Note, in particular, the allowEmpty key in the dob array, which allows the field to be empty.
 Based on these validation rules, the dob field can be left blank, but if a date is entered, it will be checked to confirm that it is a valid date value.

-Q: Provide some examples of folder and file manipulation in CakePHP.
+Provide some examples of folder and file manipulation in CakePHP.

 Often challenging with standard PHP alone, the Folder & File Utilities are useful if you need to create, upload, or manipulate folders or files.